 Other free recycling collected outside single stream recycling bins by our attendants:

-- Aluminum: As mentioned above, the Town of Brooklyn as you to voluntarily place aluminum cans in a separate container provided near our large recycling dumpsters.
-To offset costs, these can provide some revenue for the Town.
+- Aluminum: As mentioned above, the Town of Brooklyn asks you to voluntarily place aluminum cans in a separate container provided near our large recycling dumpsters to offset costs, these can provide some revenue for the Town.
 We will also accept aluminum pie plates and foil only if free of food.
 If you have large aluminum items, such as bike frames or motor components, check with attendants to see if we can include in our aluminum program.

 - Lamps: This includes incandescent, florescent, compact florescent and other light bulbs.
 These should not be included in trash since broken lamps pose mercury environmental hazards and must be treated with care.
 Give lamps to attendants who have storage bins made for shipping safely to our responsible recycler.